freeCodeCamp/guide/src/pages/agile/cross-functional-teams/index.md

 Some researchers have viewed cross-functional interactions as cooperative or competitive in nature, while others have argued that organization’s functional areas are often forced to compete and cooperate simultaneously with one another (“coopetition”) and it is critical to understand how these complex relationships interplay and affect firm performance.

+From the Agile project perspective, the delivery team is expected to be a cross-functional team that contains a collection of members who possess all the skills needed for the team to deliver their work without significant support from outside the team.
+Typically this means the team has the design, architecture, coding, and testing skills needed to succeed.